 Who will win the self-driving race?
 And when we will see the self-driving cars on the streets?

 I think, there will not be one winner because the field and the complexity involved in it are so huge that it’s unlikely to have one single winner.
-But I see what is happening now, when it comes to autonomy as a service, when you have some companies that are good in certain regions, having more data from those regions.
+But I see what is happening now, when it comes to autonomy as a service, when you have some companies that are good in certain regions, having more big data self driving cars from those regions.
 Nevertheless, I’m sure that at the end of launching, it will be one winner – a consumer.

 To conclude, there are two answers to the question of terms of launching.
 The first one is when you are talking about autonomy as a service, then it will happen in two-three years.
 However, it will not be a global but geographically isolated launch.
 For example, some places in the USA and some places in Europe will have autonomy as a service.
 But, when you are talking about buying a self-driving car, then we are a bit far away because of the pricing and scalable tech.
 So, it will happen in eight-ten years.